 My training as supervisor draws from the Seven-Eyed Model developed by the Centre for Supervision and Team Development (CSTD London).

-My current fees are £60 for adults. £70 for children and young people. £75 for Family, Parenting and Couples work.
+My current fees are £65 for adults. £70 for children and young people. £75 for Family or Parenting sessions and £80 for Couples work.
 I do however offer a limited number of reduced rate places for exceptional circumstances and I am very happy to discuss this with you.

 I am a qualified supervisor having trained with the Centre for Supervision and Team Development in London (CSTD).
 I offer supervision for qualified and trainee counsellors and those working in a pastoral, teaching or support role with adults, children and young people, both one to one and in groups in my private practice and within organisations.
-One to one sessions are charged at £60 with a limited number of student concessions available.
-Group therapy and organisational prices are available upon application.
+One to one sessions are charged at £65 with a limited number of counselling student concessions available.
+Group supervision and organisational prices are available upon application.